 When you’re starting out, it’s a good idea to find a partner or group at a skill level similar to yours.
 This will help ensure that you have a safe and enjoyable experience.

-Learning from Others
+Learning from Other Hikers

 • Asking about their favorite trails and hikes